Mike Tramp: 2012 – 2014: Acoustic

-2015–2018: Band of Brothers
+2015 – 2018: Band of Brothers

-In February 2015, Tramp signed a worldwide album deal with Target Records, with the announcement his next album would be released in August.
-Tramp also confirmed that there would be no more White Lion.
+In February 2015, Mike Tramp signed a worldwide album deal with Target Records, with the announcement his next album would be released in August.
+Mike Tramp also confirmed that there would be no more White Lion.
 Also in February 2015, Tramp played two concerts in Russia for the first time ever.

-In March 2015, Tramp confirmed he was at work on the follow-up to 2014's Museum.
+In March 2015, Mike Tramp confirmed he was at work on the follow-up to 2014's Museum.
 He also stated that the material would be classic rock, more akin to his 1997 debut Capricorn, without the acoustic elements that featured in his recent output.
 He revealed a return to a full-band lineup working with longtime producer, engineer and guitarist Soren Andersen, their Rock'n'Roll Circus drummer Morten Hellborn, keyboardist Morten Buchholz and bassist Jesper Haugaard.
 The album was said to be released in August.

-After the highly successful US tour earlier in 2014, Tramp embarked on another intimate acoustic solo tour across the US in the spring of 2015 and for the first time visited Canada as well.
+After the highly successful USA tour earlier in 2014, Mike Tramp embarked on another intimate acoustic solo tour across the USA in the spring of 2015 and for the first time visited Canada as well.
 Tramp played on the Monsters of Rock Cruise and the Monsters of Rock Hangover Cruise.

-Tramp announced that his studio album Nomad would be released internationally on 28 August 2015.
-Tramp stated: "Each previous album gave me the freedom to follow the songs wherever they wanted to go, and with 'Nomad' my vision was clear as a bell, once again I just had to be who I am."
+Mike Tramp announced that his studio album Nomad would be released internationally on 28 August 2015.
+Mike Tramp stated: "Each previous album gave me the freedom to follow the songs wherever they wanted to go, and with 'Nomad' my vision was clear as a bell, once again I just had to be who I am."

-In July 2015, Tramp released the single "High Like a Mountain" and in August Tramp released the radio single and music video "Give It All You Got".
+In July 2015, Mike Tramp released the single "High Like a Mountain" and in August Tramp released the radio single and music video "Give It All You Got".
 The video was filmed and edited in Copenhagen, with both tracks taken from his album Nomad.

 Nomad was released on 28 August 2015 via Target Records.
 The album reached number 21 on the Danish Hitlisten albums chart.
 Following the album, Tramp embarked with the young Danish band Lucer on a European tour in the late summer, visiting Denmark, Germany, Sweden, England, Netherlands, Belgium, Northern Ireland, Ireland, Scotland, Wales, France and Switzerland.
 The tour ended at the night on fire festival in Karlsruhe.

-In 2016, Tramp announced several solo and band shows in Denmark where the Danish band Lucer played for him as a support band and as Tramp's background band.
+In 2016, Mike Tramp announced several solo and band shows in Denmark where the Danish band Lucer played for him as a support band and as Mike Tramp's background band.
 In March 2016, Tramp played a benefit show for people with cancer in Lingen, Germany.